shervinea/cheatsheet-translation/ru/cs-221-logic-models.md

 **36. Remark: it takes linear time to apply this rule, as each application generate a clause that contains a single propositional symbol.**

-&#10230; Remark: it takes linear time to apply this rule, as each application generate a clause that contains a single propositional symbol.
+&#10230; Примечание: it takes linear time to apply this rule, as each application generate a clause that contains a single propositional symbol.

 <br>